platinum-browser/Platinum-Legacy/README.md

 npm/pnpm run tailwind:once
 npm/pnpm run make
 ```
-The output it in the out directory.
+The output is in the out directory.

 ## Contributors